Fixing Mac OS window management

 - Aero Snap : Mac OS needs something similar to this Windows 7 feature.
 Often you just want two windows side by side.
 With Aero Snap, dragging a window beyond the top of the screen makes it full-screen, dragging it to the right lets it occupy the left half of the screen, etc. This should be complemented by resizing two windows at the same time if they occupy the whole screen.
 That is, it should be possible to move the imaginary separator between them.
 Note that this feature is just as important for showing to full-screen apps on the same screen.

-- The dock still shows running apps (similar functionality to Mission Control) and favorite apps (similar functionality to Launch Pad).
+- Currently, the dock shows running apps (similar functionality to Mission Control) and favorite apps (similar functionality to Launch Pad).
 The former functionality is especially confusing if an app is spread over several spaces.
 Instead, the dock could show thumbnails of all open spaces.
 Using it for favorite apps seems OK.

 - What will happen to the menu bar?

 - None of the Apple apps that are shown in full screen mode have a menu bar.
 Will you have to leave that mode in order to see a menu bar and perform rarely used commands?

 - Having a menu bar at the top of a screen makes less sense if that screen has windows from several applications.